How to Build a Mobile App For Retail Business?

 That's a fair question so let us answer it right now!

 It is not enough just to entice the user to an app - it’s also necessary to motivate him to make a purchase.
-So in our case conversion rate shows the share of users who not just surfed through our retail app, but accepted at least one of your offers.
+So in our case conversion rate is a key metric that shows the share of users who not just surfed through the retail app, but accepted at least one of your offers.

 Of course, you can create a website for this purpose.
 But will the result be the same?
 The following statistics by PR Newswire prove that it’s not the best solution: